Local limits of determinantal processes: Introduction

 \begin{theorem} Let $k \geq 1$ be an integer, $d(n)\to \infty$ an integer sequence, $G_n=(V_n,U_n,E_n)$ a sequence of simple $C_4$-free bipartite graphs that are $(d(n), k+1)$ bi-regular, $B_n$ a $|V_n|\times |U_n|$ signed adjacency matrix of $G_n$, $\cT_n$ be drawn according to the determinantal probability measure \eqref{eq:defph} associated with the row space of $B_n$, and $o_n\in V_n$ is chosen uniformly at random independently.
 Then the rooted graphs $(G[\cT_n],o_n)$ converge in distribution with respect to the local topology to $(\T_k,\rho)$. \end{theorem}

 The only notion left to recall in order to parse \cref{mainresult} is the \emph{local rooted graph topology}, first introduced in the influential paper of Benjamini and Schramm \cite{BS01}.
-Let $\cG_\bullet$ be the set of all locally finite rooted graphs $(G,o)$ viewed up to root preserving graph isomorphism.
+We write $(G,o)$ for a graph $G$ with a distinguished vertex $o$, called the root.
+If $G$ is disconnected, then $(G,o)$ denotes the connected component of $o$ in $G$, rooted at $o$.
+Let $\cG_\bullet$ be the set of all locally finite connected rooted graphs $(G,o)$ viewed up to root preserving graph isomorphism.
 Given a rooted graph $(G,o) \in \cG_\bullet$ and an integer $r \geq 0$ we write $B_G(o,r)$ for the induced graph of $G$ on the vertices of graph distance at most $r$ from $o$; it is also an element of $\cG_\bullet$.
 We endow $\cG_\bullet$ with a distance: the distance between $(G_1,o_1)$ and $(G_2,o_2)$ is $2^{-r}$ where $r\geq 0$ is the largest integer so that there is a root preserving graph isomorphism between $B_{G_1}(o_1,r)$ and $B_{G_2}(o_2,r)$.
 This metric endows what is known as the {\bf local topology} on $\cG_\bullet$ and with it $\cG_\bullet$ is a polish space and the usual notions of convergence in distribution and tightness are viable.
 In particular, the conclusion of \cref{mainresult} is equivalent to the statement that for any $r\geq 0$ the random rooted graphs $B_{G[\cT_n]}(o_n,r)$ converges in distribution to $B_{\T_k}(\rho,r)$, see \cite[Section 1.2]{curienRG}.